 Research towards an anthology

-The main focus of this project is the publication Experiences from 150 Years of Archaeological Conservation in Turkey (eds.
-Katharina Steudtner and Duygu Göcmen).
+The main focus of this project was the publication Experiences from 150 Years of Archaeological Conservation in Turkey (eds.
+Katharina Steudtner and Duygu Göcmen, in preparation).
 In four parts, this anthology presents and dissects the interconnected, systematizing view of decision-making by several actors, including archaeologists, architects, scholars of ancient architectural history / building research (Bauforschung) and engineers.
 The focus lies on selected archaeological sites in Asia Minor, today´s Turkey, where a representative number of sites with significant monuments, mostly from classical antiquity, is to be found.
 Here, the German Archaeological Institute (DAI) and in particular its Istanbul Department, have carried out research and conservation at archaeological sites since the turn of the 20th century.

 The first part of the book deals with early decision-making processes and operations from the end of the 19th century illustrated by examples from Miletus, Didyma and Pergamon.
 At the time, these processes implicitly involved determining the relative value assigned to specific archaeological epochs in modern archeology.
 Drawings, photographs and travelogues, including those by scholars commissioned by the DAI and the Berlin Museums, and necessarily the excavation findings themselves, all bear witness to this.
 These excavation procedures led to artificial ruins which intended to convey the state of a site in ancient times.